 Dr. Einstein often said he thought in pictures, not words.
 His imaginative methods for working out problems are well established, but did you know that he intentionally fueled his subconscious by taking breaks to play his violin or piano, or to take long walks?
 He also carried small puzzles in his pocket, asking people to solve them while he looked on.
 Talk about pressure!

-Our two 2025 pop-up exhibits offer a glimpse into the workings of the human brain and how one of history's greatest thinkers used ingenuity, visualizations, experience, and persistence to reveal a wholly new understanding of the universe.
-Both are free and outdoors.
+Our dual 2025 pop-up exhibits offer a glimpse into the workings of the human brain and how one of history's greatest thinkers used ingenuity, visualizations, experience, and persistence to reveal a wholly new understanding of the universe.
+Test your own ingenuity!
+Both are outdoors, free, and open through Labor Day - in two Princeton locations.

-Dohm Alley, By 102 Nassau Street - EINSTEIN'S BRAIN - May 21 through Labor Day
+In Dohm Alley, By 102 Nassau Street - EINSTEIN'S BRAIN: MIND OF A GENIUS

-The other, Einstein's Brain: Mind of a Genius, was developed for a general audience and will be on display in Dohm Alley next to 102 Nassau Street in Princeton starting May 21.
-You'll learn about:
+Einstein's Brain: Mind of a Genius, was developed for a general audience.
+Visitors will learn about:

 -- The Basic Structure of the Human Brain